janva/css-ex/flex/Readme.md

 This works similar to justify content but in cross-axis direction on wrapped content.
 Valid values are `flex-start`, `center`, `flex-end`, `space-between`, `space-around`, and `stretch`

 # Links
+And here are a couple of useful flexbox related links.

 [MDN web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox).

 [css tricks complete guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).